swcarpentry/python-novice-inflammation/_extras/guide.md

 *   Create a new notebook.
 *   Enter code or data in a cell and execute it.
 *   Explain the difference between `In[#]` and `Out[#]`.
-*   Explain that the cells are independent blocks and if we make a change at a top cell we need to run all the subsequent
-* After few episodes show that modifying code in an earlier cell requires re-running any subsequent cells in order for it to reflect the change.
+*   Show that modifying code in an earlier cell requires re-running any subsequent cells in order for it to reflect the change.

 Watching the instructor grow programs step by step is as helpful to learners as anything to do with Python.